global-roam/InterviewQuestions/README.md

 from decimal degrees to radians).

 Imagine this is a product for our clients, so we need it to be robust and tested.
 Let us know any assumptions you make.
+We don't want this to take too long, so a simple console app is sufficient.
+Our focus will be on the quality of the code, not the quantity.

 You are welcome to write the program in a language of your choosing, though we would prefer **C#** if possible.
 You can use any libraries you like - don't feel